HuntsDesk/Ask-JDS/README.md

 ## Recent Updates

+### Authentication System Fixes (2023-05-07)

+Fixed critical issues with the authentication system:
+- Implemented missing auth method implementations for signIn, signUp, and other authentication functions
+- Added robust error handling for all authentication flows
+- Improved user-facing error messages for better guidance during auth failures
+- Fixed the TypeError that occurred during sign-in and sign-up attempts

 ### Authentication and Chat Loading Improvements (2023-05-06)

 We've implemented a robust solution to address authentication and chat loading issues, using a Finite State Machine (FSM) approach: